soorena110/ReactLightChart/README.md

     linesProps?: SVGProps<SVGLineElement>;  // How do the lines look like?!
 It's the style of the lines. rotation?: number;                      // rotation of labels shown below of diagram.

-    renderLabels?: (value: string | number) => React.ReactNode; // If you want to map or show labels of indexes different, you can use this function to change them.
+    renderLabels?: (value: string | number, index: number) => React.ReactNode; // If you want to map or show labels of indexes different, you can use this function to change them.
 }
 ```